kennysmed/lp-google-analytics/README.md

 2. Go to https://code.google.com/apis/console#access and create a new Project.
 In "Settings" turn "Analytics API" on.
 In "API Access", create an OAuth 2.0 client ID.

-3. Set the "Redirect URIs" to be like:
+3. Set the "Redirect URIs" to both of these URIs:

     http://your-app-name.herokuapp.com/daily/return/
     http://your-app-name.herokuapp.com/weekly/return/